toralf/torutils/README.md

 If parsing of the Tor config (_getConfiguredRelays()_) and/or of the SSH config fails (_addCommon()_) then:

-1. define the local running relay/s explicitely at the command line after the keyword `start`, e.g.:
+1. define the local running relay/s explicitly at the command line after the keyword `start`, e.g.:

    ```bash
    sudo ./ipv4-rules.sh start 1.2.3.4:443 5.6.7.8:9001